Chapter Three: Introducing the Logans

 The Scotch-Irish

-The settlers found land that was ripe for farming crops that were recently brought back from the “New World”.
-Potatoes for example, were quite popular, and were totally unknown to Europe before 1492.
-Once discovered the benefit was obvious as it would take 5 acres of grain to feed 1 family where the same plot of potatoes could feed 3[iv].
-This opportunity also led to a dependency that would cause issues in the future.
+The settlers found land that was ripe for farming crops that were recently introduced from the “New World”.
+Potatoes for example, became a key crop as it would take 5 acres of grain to feed one family where the same plot of potatoes could feed three.[iv]

 Settling in Ulster was not necessarily peaceful as is shown by a 1611 government commissioned survey by Lord Carew showed.
 “The Earle of Abercorne Cheefe Undertaker in the precinte of Strabin in the Countie of Tyrone hath taken possession of his land” …. “his followers and tenants has since may last buylte 28 houses of fayre Coples and before may by his tenants who are all Scotishmen the number of 32 houses of like goodness.
-He is preparing the necessarie materials for buyldinge of a fayre Caste and a bawne …”[v] A Bawne (or Bawn) is a defensive wall surrounding an Irish tower house.
-This clearly shows the need for defense, against the “native” Irish who were not so pleased being pushed out of their land for these new settlers.
+He is preparing the necessarie materials for buyldinge of a fayre Caste and a bawne …”[v] A Bawne (or Bawn) was a defensive wall surrounding an Irish tower house.

 Tensions in Ulster continued to increase.
-In 1626 Charles 1was crowned king and immediately the entire Isles were thrown into religious upheaval[vi].
+In 1626 Charles I was crowned king and immediately the entire Isles were thrown into religious upheaval.[vi]
 With the help of William Laud, the Archbishop of Canterbury he tried to force religious uniformity.
 Resistance led to crackdowns on those who resisted causing increased migration to America from Catholics and Puritans.
-In Ulster this came to a head with an Irish Catholic uprising resulting in the slaughter at Portadown, killing 100 protestants by forcing them off of a bridge into the River Bann (shooting any who tried to swim).
+In Ulster this came to a head with an Irish Catholic uprising resulting in the slaughter at Portadown, killing 100 protestants by forcing them off a bridge into the River Bann (shooting any who tried to swim).

 Irish Catholics were not the only ones to suffer religious persecution.
 The Scots who came to Ulster were proud Presbyterians.
 In 1560 the Scottish Parliament rejected the authority of the Pope[vii] resulting in the Presbyterian system being adopted by the Scottish Church and parliament[viii] 30 years later.
 During the reign of Charies II and James II Presbyterians did not escape the desire for religious uniformity with forced church closures.
 In May 1639, all Presbyterian residents in Ulster over 16, were required to take what was known as the “Black Oath”, binding them to unconditional obedience to all royal commands, civil or religious, just, or unjust.
 Many refused and were penalized.
 Furthermore, in 1704 Presbyterians were further marginalized when the Test Act came to Ireland which limited employment to members of the Anglican Church[ix].